When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Experimental Setting

 \subsection{Downstream Tasks}

 We perform experiments on POS tagging, Dependency Parsing (DEP), and Name Entity Recognition (NER).
 We use annotated data from the Universal Dependency project \citep{nivre2016universal} for POS tagging and parsing, and the WikiAnn dataset \citep{pan-etal-2017-cross} for NER.
 For POS tagging and NER, we append a linear classifier layer on top of the language model.
 For parsing, following \citet{kondratyuk-straka-2019-75}, we append a Bi-Affine Graph prediction layer \citep{dozat2016deep}.
-For each task, following \citet{devlin-etal-2019-bert}, we only back-propagate through the first token of each word.
-We refer to the process of fine-tuning a language model in a task-specific way as \tasktuning.
+We refer to the process of fine-tuning a language model in a task-specific way as \tasktuning.\footnote{Details about optimization can be found in Appendix~\ref{sec:reproducibility}}